weimeilin79/quarkus-testcontainer-ci/README.md

 To set up Redpanda as your in your test folder, create a new class that implements `QuarkusTestResourceLifecycleManager` and create a Testcontainer that will load the Redpanda broker.

-By default, Redpand will allocate a fixed amount of CPU core and memory, which is ideal for production but for development and CI environment with limited hardware capacity, we will need to assign 1 core CPU adding `overprovisioning` indicator to accommodate container resource limitations.
+By default, Redpanda will allocate a fixed amount of CPU core and memory, which is ideal for production but for development and CI environment with limited hardware capacity, we will need to assign 1 core CPU adding `overprovisioning` indicator to accommodate container resource limitations.

 ```
     private static DockerImageName REDPANDA_IMAGE = DockerImageName